The Art of Learning

 There is an art to the learning process.
 Some of this art exists in the tangibles, the definite aspects of learning related to procedure, approach, philosophy, and so on.
 The literal “How To” of approaching a textbook, memorizing material, taking notes, expanding and organizing those notes, how to research a specific topic, and how to build skills and knowledge.

-You still have to find a way to internalize textbooks of knowledge, while wrestling with ideas that are beyond your present comprehension, while building skills that are beyond your ability at the moment, all while trying to apply things in practice that you just don’t fully understand.
+You still have to find a way to internalize textbooks of knowledge (to some degree) while wrestling with ideas that are beyond your present comprehension, including how it all fits together.
+All of this while building skills that are beyond your ability at the moment, while trying to apply things in practice that you just don’t fully understand.
 It is confusing, and painful, and you will doubt yourself at every stage if you are humble — and sane.

 For these reasons, what I have found in my long, painful, rewarding — but also fundamentally demoralizing, harrowing, and humbling journey — is that the real heart of the learning process exists in the intangibles.
 Literally your ability to persevere through immense challenges, failures, and persistent adversity.